nicholas-leonard/dp/doc/model.md

 <a name="dp.Model.zeroGradParameters"/>
 ### zeroGradParameters() ###
-A method that should be a [Visitor](visitor.md#dp.Visitor) after a model has been visited by all visitors.
+A method called by a [Visitor](visitor.md#dp.Visitor) after a model has been visited by all visitors.
 Internally, it will zero the parameter gradient vectors by calling [nn.Module:zeroGradParameters](https://github.com/torch/nn/blob/master/doc/module.md#zerogradparameters).
 In some cases, it also performs some cleanup operations (like emptying a table)